johngallino/JV-SqFt-Calc/README.md

 # JV-Sqft-Calc
- A CLI app to help Jumpvisual photographers tally up the square footage of their floorplan sketches
+ A command line app to help Jumpvisual photographers tally up the square footage of their floorplan sketches